OptoManishK/randomtest/README.md

-# randomtest
+# random gh-page test
-just a bunch of random experimentations regarding github pages
+this is gh-pages readme.